 The hysterical laughter that ensues after such a comment could cause a homeschool mom to wet herself and, honestly, after a certain age, that’s really just embarrassing.

-That’s just not nice.
-Of course we own stuff beside yoga pants, but the other stuff isn’t as conducive to wrestling kids, getting spit up on, being the cafeteria lady/maid/laundry lady, and pouring knowledge into the minds of kids all day.
+That’s not nice.
+Of course, we own clothes besides yoga pants, but the other stuff isn’t as conducive to wrestling kids, getting spit upon, being the cafeteria lady/maid/laundry lady, and pouring knowledge into the minds of kids all day.

 Do we make fun of your work uniform?
 Not unless maybe you’re a professional clown or something.
 Be nice.
 Yoga pants are awesome.